 Litter Box Sanitation Service

-Did you know your cat's litter box should be completely emptied, sanitized, and refilled every month?
-Some people try to get around this by using those bulky, messy plastic liners, which can often cause an even bigger issue.
+Some people try to get around this by using those bulky, messy plastic liners, which can often cause an even bigger mess.

 We understand that deep cleaning your cat's litter boxes can be a daunting, time consuming, and physically demanding task, which is why many people tend to avoid it.